 Working with so called "blocks" was a good thing to do (always done at the E.C.C. in Slagharen).
 However, it seems hard to stick to time-schedules.
 Racing till around 20.30 hours isn't what we want, is it?

 Still bad weather on Sunday although the rain had stopped, the track was still very wet.
 Around 10.00 hours the Elite men protested because many of them slipped at the starting gate because it was wet and muddy.
 The riders suggested 4 alternatives to the female Track manager.
 Non of them were seriously considered.
 It seems people find Elite Men (Pro's) spoiled kids!
-Probably one does not realise themselves the power the Elite Men do have in their legs.
+Probably one does not realise themselves the power the Elite Men do have in their legs, because of which wheels can slip, when on wet starting hills.
 It's a different story with girls and boys classes were most of the riders just leave the gate.
 From about 15 year old on, that is a different matter.
 Bad communication with the spectators also takes care of riders being "BOOOOED" at.
+Not fair.

-Because of the fact that the Elite Men say what they think (small children don't dare to protest!) and actually protest the bad starting gate conditions thye get "booed" at.
+Because of the fact that the Elite Men say what they think (small children don't dare to protest!) and actually protest the bad starting gate conditions they get "booed" at.
 Not right.
-Besides, the organisation called this protest upon themselves by not evaluating their experience of 2 years earlier with the same problem and improve it now.
-Why then blaim the Elite and Junior riders.
+Besides, the organization called this protest upon themselves by not evaluating their experience of 2 years earlier with the same problem in order to improve it now.
+Why then blaim the Elite and Junior riders?